 In Ohio, a driver is considered to have a high level of alcohol when their blood alcohol concentration (BAC) exceeds .17 percent.
 When a driver is found to have a high BAC at or above .17 percent, then they face additional consequences and penalties.
 If a driver is arrested for his or her first DUI/OVI offense with a BAC at or above .17 percent, and they don’t have any prior convictions for DUI within the previous six years, then they will face the following:

-If you were arrested for DUI/OVI in Delaware or the surrounding areas, then it’s critical that you schedule an appeal pursuant to Appeal RC 4511.197.
-You can appeal your administrative license suspension hearing at the (five-day hearing).
+If you were arrested for DUI/OVI in Delaware or the surrounding areas, then it’s critical that you contact a knowledgeable lawyer.
+With our help, you can appeal your administrative license suspension hearing at the (five-day hearing).
 The hearing will address critical issues, all of which will have an impact on whether or not your license is suspended.
 It’s very important that you have an attorney represent you at this hearing because an attorney will be able to bring up your defenses at this point in time, which may save your driving privileges.

 If you were arrested for DUI or OVI, we urge you to contact our firm at once.
 A criminal conviction and a license suspension can negatively impact many aspects of your life, and it can even cause you to lose certain promotions or job opportunities due to a criminal record.
 There are a number of ways that a DUI charge can be challenged, or at the very least mitigated.
 Oftentimes having a highly experienced attorney by your side can make a huge impact on the outcome of your case, and having a good attorney is worth the expense in the long run.
 Should you go with our firm, we will do everything within our power to reduce if not eliminate the consequences that you are currently facing.

-If you are facing DUI charges, please call us today at 740-513-4830 to schedule your initial consultation with one of our knowledgeable attorneys.
-You can also arrange for a free consultation by visiting our contact page.
+If you are facing DUI charges, please call us today at 740-363-3900 to schedule your initial consultation with one of our knowledgeable attorneys.
+You can also schedule an appointment by visiting our contact page.
 Se habla español.